 At first, yes, because this is a funder-driven strategy the onus is upon funders to do what they feel is necessary to be certain an organization is worthy of their support.
 But down the road, we envision a multi-tiered compliance regime in which organizations not only assert they have such policies and procedures, but have that assertion verified, and hopefully even accredited by an outside authority.
 In other words, minimal compliance would mean an organization must affirm it has the policies and procedures in place.
 Stronger compliance would require verification to funders that those policies and procedures are in place.
 The strongest compliance would be a certification by an independent entity tasked with investigating and testing the effectiveness of the policies and procedures.
 Again, funders would determine which level of compliance is required for their funding, but our hope is that in a competitive philanthropic marketplace, organizations would seek the highest level of compliance because funders would demand it.

-The language of the Pledge itself will be crafted by the Child Safety Funder Pledge coalition with input from experts and community leaders.
+The language of the Pledge itself has been crafted by diverse working group with input from experts and community leaders.
 While it will not impose an exact set of policies and procedures, it will set the framework for them, requiring them to be written, comprehensive, and that they address education, hiring, training, prevention, and reporting.
 Recognizing the need for advance planning by funders and organizations alike, the Pledge will include an effective date some time after the parameters have been determined and adopted.

-After the Pledge content has been finalized, members of the coalition will work privately to expand the number of organizations and philanthropists taking the Pledge.
+Now that the Pledge content has been finalized, members of the coalition are working privately to expand the number of organizations and philanthropists taking the Pledge.
 Simultaneously, work will proceed to identify the best practices and policies required for compliance with the Pledge.
-A group of stakeholders will have been identified, invited, and educated about the issue, to craft and take the Pledge, to frame the next steps in policy development, and to map out a public Pledge campaign.
+A group of stakeholders ha been identified, invited, and educated about the issue, to craft and take the Pledge, to frame the next steps in policy development, and to map out a public Pledge campaign.

 As this process unfolds, the coalition will grow, bringing on new allies and supporters for the campaign.
 Beyond this initial effort, any successive phases would require additional scoping, expertise, and funding commitments.
 We hope this process ultimately will include numerous other philanthropic and organizational partners.
 These new allies will help lead the campaign to draft model policies and launch broader public campaign to encourage their adoption.